Project Ghana

 MS, CCC-SLP, TSSLD, BE

-Amanda is a trilingual, school-based speech-language pathologist (SLP) holding a Bilingual Extension from Columbia University.
+Amanda Forgit, MS, CCC-SLP, TSSLD, BE is a trilingual, school-based speech-language pathologist (SLP) holding a Bilingual Extension from Columbia University.
 Amanda currently serves school-age, autistic children, and others with various developmental disabilities in the New York City public schools.
 She specializes in topics surrounding bilingualism and the SLP, Augmentative and Alternative Communication (AAC), and feeding disorders.
+Although Amanda is fluent in English and Italian, her clinical area of interest lies in Spanish.
+Amanda enjoys connecting with speech-language pathologists and student interns to support children without access to speech-therapy services.

 Cultural Awareness